 Base years are used to calculate the ambition of most types of targets and to track progress against all targets.
-The earliest base year the company can select in the current version of the FLAG Tool is 2015.
+The earliest base year the company can select in the current version of the FLAG tool is 2015.
 The SBTi recommends that companies choose a base year representative of the company's activity.
 For companies using the FLAG sector approach for a base year prior to 2018 (the first year for which data are available in the FLAG sector approach), linear backcasting of the FLAG sector approach will be required.
-As of version 5 of the overall SBTi Criteria and Recommendations (C14), reporting on most-recent-year GHG inventory is required when the selected target base year is more than two years before the target is set.
+As of version 5 of the overall SBTi Criteria and Recommendations (C14), reporting on most-recent-year GHG inventory is required when the selected target base year is earlier than 2019 (for targets submitted in 2022).